gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent CRYPT parameter, thus the Client will send an EVALID chunk that will contain exactly the same list of Protection Engines as previously sent in CRYPT option of INIT chunk and in the same order.
+In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent CRYPT parameter, thus the Client will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in CRYPT option of INIT chunk and in the same order.

-When the Server will receive EVALID, it will compare the list of Protection Engines with the list received in the INIT chunk, if they are identical it will reply to the Client with an EVALID chunk containing the Protection Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the Server will receive PVALID , it will compare the list of Protection Engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.